GSA/ficam-management/pages/00_overview.md

 ## Primary Components

 The following list includes the necessary components of a federal ICAM program.
-This playbook offers guidance for each component:
+This guide offers advice for each component:

 - [**Program Governance and Leadership**]({{site.baseurl}}/governance/) - Establish operational policies and requirements.
 - [**Workstreams**]({{site.baseurl}}/workstreams/) - Categorize tasks and assign them to the proper resources.